ChrisMeissner/Weekly-Schedule-Project/README.md

 # Work Day Scheduler

 ## Purpose
-A website with the ability to save schedule information and display whether time in the schedule has already passed.
+A work day scheduling app with the ability to save schedule information and display whether time in the schedule has already passed.

 ## Built With
 * HTML